vasusen-code/SaveRestrictedContentBot/README.md

 Contact: [Telegram](https://t.me/MaheshChauhan)

-A stable telegram bot to get restricted messages with custom thumbnail support , made by @MaheshChauhan.
+A stable telegram bot to get restricted messages with custom thumbnail support , made by Mahesh Chauhan.

 - works for both public and private channels
 - Custom thumbnail support for Pvt medias